SumoLogic/sumologic-kubernetes-collection/docs/ipv6.md

 ## Pre-requisites for EKS Cluster

-### 1. Ensure Amazon VPC CNI plugin v1.10.1 or later is deployed in cluster.
+### 1. Ensure Amazon VPC CNI plugin v1.10.1 or later is deployed in cluster

 IP prefix delegation and ENABLE_IPv6 settings must be enabled.
 If you already deployed VPC-CNI Plugin while creating the cluster, these will be enabled automatically.
 If you adding the plugin to an existing cluster, please add the plugin and ensure these settings are enabled.